JasonEl1/transaction-manager/README.md

 Note that this is the default download location but you can edit this line to suit your preferences.
 You can also change the alias name from `cash` to anything else you want it to be.

 Save the file and restart the terminal.
 Entering `cash` into the terminal will start the command line script.

-**As of v.0.0.1 the created alias only works if run from within the `transaction-manager` directory.
-As a workaround, edit the first line of `transactions.py` to include the full absolute path to the balance.txt file.**